Master of Science of Biomedical Sciences Admission Requirements

 Test Scores

-Test scores are optional for admission to the COB program.
-If submitting a test score (MCAT, DAT, GRE or other related tests), the test submitted should correspond to future goals/plans for professional school.
-For example, an applicant who wishes to apply for medical school upon completion of the program should submit MCAT scores.
-GRE scores must be sent directly to KCU from ETS.
-Our school code is 6182.
-For MCAT, DAT or other related tests, send a PDF screenshot of test scores to cobadmissions@kansascity.edu.
-For entry to the class starting in 2024, tests must be taken no earlier than May 2021.
+Test scores are optional.
+If submitted, score should correspond to future goals/plans for professional school.
+For example, an applicant who wishes to apply for medical school should submit their MCAT scores.
+To submit a MCAT or DAT score, send a PDF screenshot of test scores to [email protected].